vuejs/vue-rx/README.md

 Convert function calls to observable sequence which emits the call arguments.

 This is a prototype method added to instances.
 Use it to create a shared hot observable from a function name.
-The function will assigned as a vm method.
+The function will be assigned as a vm method.

 ```html
 <custom-form :onSubmit="submitHandler"></custom-form>